lisyarus/blog/_posts/2022-04-21-compute-blur.md

 I won't dive deep into explaining how compute shaders work, but the TL;DR is:
 1. They are a completely separate shader stage, like vertex or fragment shader
 2. They don't have any special inputs (like vertex attributes) or outputs (like output color for fragment shaders)
-3. All data read & write happens using special GLSL functions
+3. All data read & write from/to textures/images/buffers happens using specializes GLSL functions
-4. Compute shaders operate in so-called workgroups; a single compute dispatch (compute analogue of drawing commands, i.e. the command that issues shader invocations) is composed of a set of workgroups of equal size (predetermined by the shader itself)
+4. Compute shaders operate in so-called workgroups:
+    1. A single compute dispatch (compute analogue of drawing commands, i.e. the command that issues shader invocations) is composed of a set of workgroups of equal size (predetermined by the shader itself)
+    2. A single workgroup is composed of a set of compute shader invocations
 5. Workgroups are useful due to having *shared memory* (LDS, Local Data Store, something around 16K..64K per workgroup) -- fast-access data that can be shared between shader invocations *in the same workgroup* (but **not** between different workgroups!)

 At first, let's write a naive implementation: a full N×N loop that does averaging with Gaussian weights.
 Instead of reading a texture via the `texture` GLSL function, we'll use the `imageLoad` function.
 Instead of writing pixels to the framebuffer as part of the usual rendering pipeline, we'll manually write pixels to the output texture with the `imageStore` function.

-Note that this functions have `image` in their name, not `texture`.
-OpenGL makes a difference between images and textures: an image is just that, an array of pixels, while a texture is a *set* of images (mipmap levels) together with a whole bunch of sampling options (linear/nearest/trilinear filtering, swizzling, clamping/repeating, anisotropy, etc).
-One can use textures in compute shaders, but we simply don't need that now since we're foing to read & write single pixels without any filtering or other special effects.
+Note that these functions have `image` in their name, not `texture`.
+OpenGL makes a difference between images and textures: an image is just that, an array of pixels, while a texture is roughly a *set* of images (mipmap levels) together with a whole bunch of sampling options (linear/nearest/trilinear filtering, swizzling, clamping/repeating, anisotropy, etc).
+One can use textures in compute shaders, but we simply don't need that now since we're going to read & write single pixels without any filtering or other special effects.
 Binding images to shaders is done using `glBindImageTexture`.

 So, we're going to select some workgroup size (say, 16×16), and have each shader invocation write exactly one pixel.
-For a screen resolution `W×H` We'll dispatch a grid of `ceil(W/16) × ceil(H/16)` workgroups to make sure that these workgrous cover the whole screen.
+For a screen resolution `W×H` we'll dispatch a grid of `ceil(W/16) × ceil(H/16)` workgroups to make sure that these workgrous cover the entire screen.
 Additionally, if, say, the screen height is not a multiple of 16, we'll insert some checks in the shader so that the shader invocations corresponding to off-screen pixels won't do anything (most importantly, they won't try to write to the output image).

 So, here's the full compute shader: